oroinc/documentation/user/back-office/customers/contacts/import-contacts.rst

 2. Click **Import File** on the top right.

 3. Click **Choose File** and select the .csv file you prepared.

+.. note:: Ensure that your .csv file is saved in the Unicode (UTF-8) encoding.
+Otherwise, the content of the file can be rendered improperly.

 4. Click **Export Template** to download a sample .csv file with the necessary headers.